ArtSoprano/adm-python-edu/README.md

 Description
 -----------

-Later, there will be detailed information on taking a Python training course under the guidance of expert Julia S.
+Artem Wallen's taking of the Python training course under the guidance of expert Julia S.